Dealing With Anger in Marriage

 The Problem With Anger In Marriage

-The Impact of Anger In Marriage
+The Impact of Anger On Marriage

 The negative impact of anger in marriages is considerable.
-A brief look at just a few of recent studies demonstrates how harmful excessive anger is to marriages.
+A brief look at just a few recent studies demonstrates how harmful excessive anger is to marriages.

-2. Another study revealed that angry outbursts is a contributing factor to depression and related physical and emotional illnesses in the other spouse.
+2. Another study revealed that angry outbursts are a contributing factor to depression and related physical and emotional illnesses in the other spouse.
 “The more hostile and angry behavior exhibited, the more depressed the spouses were after three years.”
 (Proulx C. et al., 2009.).

 Couples need to learn how to express and acknowledge anger while managing and containing it to avoid hurting their partners, says Nancy Hudson of the Ohio State University.
-She suggests to begin by being open and honest and using “I feel” statements to help you communicate your anger to your spouse appropriately.
+She suggests beginning by being open and honest and using “I feel” statements to help you communicate your anger to your spouse appropriately.
 There are practical, workable things you can do to avoid letting your anger get out of hand.
 It starts with making a commitment to do whatever it takes to put an end to angry outbursts and belittling your partner.